marvyluvu/ORBITZ/README.md

 ##  1. What is ORBITZ

 <p>
-Its a desktop satellite, Plane and ISS tracker, it has a radar style round display, LED notifying ring, accurate satellite tracking and adaptable to any location you use it in!!
+Orbit is a desktop satellite, plane, and ISS tracker with a radar-style display, LED halo, live ADS-B plane data, and GPS aware tracking
 </p>

 ---